-On the October 23 recording of Making It Count, Ryan Poterack and host Will Bumgarner discuss the recent stock market growth.
+On this recording of Making It Count, Ryan Poterack and host Will Bumgarner discuss the recent stock market growth.
 Everyone is loving it, but how long will it last?

-On the October 20 recording of Making It Count, Ryan Poterack and host Will Bumgarner continue their discussion of Ryan’s 1st book.
+On this recording of Making It Count, Ryan Poterack and host Will Bumgarner continue their discussion of Ryan’s 1st book.
 We encourage you to listen – they discuss pros and cons of home ownership, how all debt is not created equal, and the emotional aspect people bring into their financial decisions.

-On the October 13 recording of Making It Count, Ryan Poterack and host Will Bumgarner discuss Ryan’s 1st book.
+On this recording of Making It Count, Ryan Poterack and host Will Bumgarner discuss Ryan’s 1st book.
 They delve into what Ryan really means when he says “life isn’t lived on a spreadsheet” and how you can recognize if you’ve been “shoulding” all over yourself.

-On the August 31, 2017 episode of Making It Count, Ryan Poterack breaks down some conspiracy theories related to money, banking, and taxes with host Will Bumgarner and guest speaker Professor VanLear.
+On this episode of Making It Count, Ryan Poterack breaks down some conspiracy theories related to money, banking, and taxes with host Will Bumgarner and guest speaker Professor VanLear.
 Part 1 of a 2-part series.

 On today’s episode of Making It Count, Ryan Poterack breaks down the reality of financial stress.
 Financial Stress can affect your health, marriage, and mental well-being; it’s important to speak about it and learn from it!